PeriHub/PeriHub/docs/FAQ.md

 ### Can I use PeriHub with other simulation software or tools?

 PeriHub is designed to be compatible with a wide range of simulation software and tools, allowing users to integrate it seamlessly into their existing workflows.
 If you have specific compatibility requirements or need assistance with integration, please reach out to our support team for assistance.

-### Where can I find more information about PeriHub?

-For more information about PeriHub, including documentation, tutorials, and user testimonials, please visit our website [insert link here].
-You can also follow us on social media and subscribe to our newsletter for updates and announcements.